 The staff will make every effort to spend some one-on-one time with each student throughout the day.
 Students in the Transition Class participate each day in fun educational activities that promote social emotional learning, gross and fine motor development, and language development.
-Early math and reading/phonics skills will also be studied.
+Early math and early literacy skills will also be studied.
 The students will follow the Language for Learning program to promote language acquisition.
-The Transition Class is a half day program.
+The Transition Class is offered as a full day or half day program.

 The focus of the primary grades is to help students build a strong foundational knowledge of concepts and skills.
 Strong skills in Language, Reading and Math are crucial for future learning.
-Students at EPA learn the core subjects of Reading, Spelling, Writing, Language and Mathematics through evidence based Direct Instruction where these critical fundamental skills are practiced until mastered.
+Students at EPA learn the core subjects of Reading, Spelling, Writing, Language and Mathematics through evidence based Direct Instruction where fundamental skills are practiced until mastered.
 In other curriculum areas, students begin by first learning about themselves, their lives, their families, and their community.
 Eventually they expand their studies to a wider Canadian, and global perspective.
 Young children learn best by doing and our students are given a variety of opportunities to explore through hands-on activities and group participation.
 Our students benefit from an enriched, integrated Arts program and also enjoy a full Physical Education Program, which includes weekly yoga and swimming.

 Our teachers follow the Ministry of Education curriculum in all subject areas, as well as a specially designed Social Skills program.
 Students at EPA learn the core subjects of Reading, Spelling, Writing, Language and Mathematics through evidence based Direct Instruction where skills are practiced until mastered.
 The focus of the junior grades is to build on and apply the concepts and skills learned in the primary grades.
 For example, in the primary grades, students develop an understanding and appreciation for music through songs, rhymes and chants.
 In the junior grades, students begin to read music notation and play an instrument.
 In Primary, they learn about the early settlers in Canada, in Junior they study ancient civilizations.
 In the Junior grades, concepts become more complex and abstract and our teachers skillfully breakdown new learning into meaningful parts that students can understand.
 Students begin expanding their knowledge through experimentation, projects, and research.
 Our students benefit from an enriched Arts program and Physical Education Program, which includes weekly yoga and swimming.

 Our Intermediate classes maintain a 1:12 teacher - student ratio where students are preparing for learning at the Secondary Level.
 Independent learning is fostered to help students make a smooth transition into high school.
 In many intermediate schools in Ontario, students follow a rotation schedule, where each subject is taught by a different teacher.
-At EPA our students enjoy studying all subjects from one teacher throughout the day.
+At EPA our students typically enjoy studying all subjects from one teacher throughout the day.
 At this level students are engaged in inquiry-based learning where they make predictions, research information using technology, and guide their own learning.
 Students use self-assessment, reflections and class generated rubrics to help them understand what needs to be done to successfully reach the end goal.

-Our Functional Skills Class helps our students become independent and successful at home, at school and in the community.
+Our Applied Stream, through modified curriculum, helps our students become independent and successful at home, at school and in the community.
 Through the development of functional academic skills, daily living skills, occupational and interpersonal skills, student learn to live and work independently.
 Topics include Personal Care, Household skills, Essential Math and Reading, Leisure and Recreation, Community Living, Safety, Self-Awareness and Self-Confidence, Occupational Skills, and Interpersonal Skills.
 Activities are hands-on in nature and sensory integration activities are incorporated into the programming.
-The Functional Skills Class maintains a very small teacher-student ratio (1:3) and is a half day class.
-Additional EA support is available, if needed, at an additional cost.
+Assessment of Functional Living Skills (AFLS) is used as an additional curriculum tool for each student in this stream.

 Physical Education and Yoga Program

 Yoga helps improve gross motor skills and increase body awareness.
-Yoga also helps increase concentration, coordination, flexibility, and strength.
+It also helps increase concentration, coordination, flexibility, and strength.
 At EPA, our students enjoy weekly group yoga sessions which in turn help them develop good learning skills and work habits.

-Afterschool care is available from 3:30 to 4:30 each day at an additional cost.
-The Afterschool program is led by EPA Educational Assistants who provide homework support, promote social interactions through games and activities or guide students as they engage in self-chosen activities.
-Please contact your classroom teacher or the principal if you wish to have your child enrolled in the Afterschool program.
+The before and/or after care is led by EPA Educational Assistants who provide homework support, promote social interactions through games/ activities or guide students as they engage in self-chosen activities.
+Please contact your classroom teacher or the principal if you wish to have your child enrolled in the before care and/or after care.